buddhist-uni/buddhist-uni.github.io/_content/articles/faxian-and-the-establishment-of-quifa_jiyun.md

 pages: "45--94"
 ---

-> Regardless of the historical reality, we could at least observe, on the textual level, that *qiufa* (the search of Dharma) represents the main objective for [these early] Chinese pilgrims.
+> Regardless of the historical reality, we could at least observe, on the textual level, that *qíufǎ* (求法 = the search of Dharma) represents the main objective for [these early] Chinese pilgrims.